jmbatrina/cs140-project1-rsdl/README.md

 to help decide which process to run next in a more fair and heuristic manner.

 The Active and Expired sets both have `N` FIFO levels (or queues) in them (think **staircase**).
+Each level is given a limited level-local quantum (runtime in ticks) that is decremented as a process in that level runs.
-The Active set is given a limited quantum (runtime in ticks), and upon consuming its entire quantum, is swapped for the Expired set which is then made the new Active set (think **rotation**).
+Note that this is more relevant for the Active set.
+Once a level uses up its entire quantum, all processes in it are ejected and enqueued to the level below it (level `N-1`) in the exact same order.
+And once all levels in the Active set uses up their entire quantum, the Active set is swapped for the Expired set which is then made the new Active set (think **rotation**) with replenished level-local quanta.

-Moreover, each process is given a limited quanta.
-Upon consuming all of its quantum, the process (running in the Active set) moves down a level (to level `N-1`) where it gets enqueued and its quantum is replenished (think **deadline**).
+Moreover, each process is given a limited process-local quanta.
+Upon using up its entire quantum, the process (running in the Active set) moves down a level (to level `N-1`) where it gets enqueued and its quantum is replenished (think **deadline**).
 A process that is selected to run in a set's particular level is then said to be dequeued from that level.
 Note that a process begins its life in a predefined level (see `rsdl.h`).

 A process that expires at the bottommost level is then moved to the Expired set where it will wait for its next turn.
-There are multiple *caveats* here, such as on what happens when a process consumes its entire quantum as it exits (zombie!) or on what happens when the Active set runs out of processes to run but still has nonzero level-local quanta.
+There are *multiple caveats* here, such as on:
+- What happens when a process consumes its entire quantum as it exits (zombie!)?
+- What happens when the Active set runs out of processes to run but still has nonzero level-local quanta?
+- What happens when a process expires but all the levels below it has no more level-local quanta?

-Please read the Project Specs for thorough awareness of these caveats.
+These are all answered in the Project Specs, so you may want to read it for thorough awareness of these caveats.

 A high-level view of RSDL is shown below:

 Is defined in `rsdl.h`.
 A final view of the active and expired sets is